Application and Eligibility

 - Special consideration will be given to individuals with skills/experiences such as the ability to communicate in a second language, in-depth knowledge of social issues, and having lived abroad

-Applicants with a previous graduate education degree and/or teacher certification will not be considered for the program.
+Applicants with a previous graduate degree in education and/or teacher certification will not be considered for the program.